-Fig. 3 | Critical thermal tolerance limits of cryptobenthic fish species from the Arabian Gulf and Gulf of Oman. (a) Critical thermal minima ranged between 11.9 ºC and 13.3 ºC, well below the minimum recorded winter temperature for the southern Arabian Gulf (16.0 ºC). (b) Critical thermal maxima ranged between 36.0 ºC and 38.4 ºC, but they were above or equal to the maximum recorded summer temperature in the Arabian Gulf (36.0 ºC; red dashed line).
+Fig. 3: Critical thermal tolerance limits of cryptobenthic fish species from the Arabian Gulf and Gulf of Oman. (a) Average critical thermal minima ranged between 11.9 ºC and 13.3 ºC, well below the minimum recorded winter temperature for the southern Arabian Gulf (16.0 ºC). (b) Average critical thermal maxima ranged between 36.0 ºC and 38.4 ºC, but they were above or equal to the maximum recorded summer temperature in the Arabian Gulf (36.0 ºC; red dashed line).
 Density curves represent fitted values based on 10,000 draws from Bayesian linear models that test for differences among all populations, while black caterpillar plots represent their means, 50%, and 95% credible intervals.
 Diamonds represent raw values, jittered on the y-axis.
 Grey boxes delineate the range of the 95% credible intervals obtained for the three species present in the Arabian Gulf.

-To further examine potential drivers of cryptobenthic community structure, we quantified species’ prey ingestion in the two locations using gut content DNA metabarcoding63 across 88 individuals belonging to six species (C. anomolus, E. pulcher, and E. ventermaculus [Arabian Gulf and Gulf of Oman populations]; Antennablennius adenensis, Eviota guttata, and Hetereleotris vulgaris [Gulf of Oman only]).
+To further examine potential drivers of cryptobenthic community structure, we quantified prey ingestion in the two locations using gut content DNA metabarcoding65 across 88 individuals belonging to six species (C. anomolus, E. pulcher, and E. ventermaculus [Arabian Gulf and Gulf of Oman populations]; Antennablennius adenensis, Eviota guttata, and Hetereleotris vulgaris [Gulf of Oman only]).
 We targeted the cytochrome c oxidase subunit I (COI) gene region with primers that preferentially amplify metazoans and the 23S rRNA gene region with primers designed to amplify algae.
 Across all examined fishes, COI metabarcoding yielded a total of 547 unique operational taxonomic units (OTUs), while 23S metabarcoding yielded 3,009 unique exact sequence variants (ESVs).
 Bipartite dietary network trees and modularity analyses for the COI marker showed strong separations between the Arabian Gulf and Gulf of Oman populations (Fig. 4).
 The COI network contained five distinct modules (modularity = 0.472), with 92.3% of individuals from the Arabian Gulf distributed across two modules.
 Module V contained seven out of ten individuals of C. anomolus from the Arabian Gulf, 8 out of 9 individuals of E. ventermaculus from the Arabian Gulf, and one E. guttata from the Gulf of Oman.
 The remaining individuals of C. anomolus and E. ventermaculus from the Arabian Gulf clustered with E. pulcher from the Arabian Gulf (five out of seven), four Gulf of Oman individuals of C. anomolus, and a single H. vulgaris in module II (Fig. 4a,b).
 The 23S marker also revealed five modules (modularity = 0.359) but showed an even stronger regional separation.
-All individuals from the Arabian Gulf (except for one C. anomolus) were united in a single module (module III), which contained no Gulf of Oman individuals (Fig. 4c,d).
+All individuals from the Arabian Gulf (except for one individual of C. anomolus) were united in a single module (module III), which contained no Gulf of Oman individuals (Fig. 4c,d).
 While some species separated into distinct modules, location specific differences superseded taxonomic boundaries.
 With the exception of C. anomolus, species occurring in both locations showed strong dietary differences, while broadly overlapping with other species in the Gulf of Oman.

-Prey diversity rarefaction curves in the Gulf of Oman showed that E. pulcher, a purportedly herbivorous species64, ingested the widest variety of animal prey species (COI marker), followed by E. ventermaculus (Fig. S1).
+Prey diversity rarefaction curves in the Gulf of Oman showed that E. pulcher, a purportedly herbivorous species66, ingested the widest variety of animal prey species (COI marker), followed by E. ventermaculus (Fig. S3).
 For both species, Gulf of Oman populations consumed a higher diversity of prey items than Arabian Gulf populations.
 Only C. anomolus showed no clear difference in extrapolated values (although diversity was higher for Gulf of Oman populations for the interpolated value).
 For algal prey items (23S marker), prey diversity was again higher in Gulf of Oman populations of E. pulcher and E. ventermaculus, while the opposite was evident for C. anomolus.
 Overall, Gulf of Oman populations of E. ventermaculus ingested the highest autotroph prey diversity, followed by Arabian Gulf populations of C. anomolus.